 Sarah McIntosh

-As Senior Executive Director of Operations at Atira, Sarah advocates for housing that fulfills the fundamental needs and rights of individuals and communities and addresses the unique requirements of Indigenous communities.
+As the Chief Operating Officer at Atira, Sarah advocates for housing that fulfills the fundamental needs and rights of individuals and communities and addresses the unique requirements of Indigenous communities.
 Sarah established an Indigenous Advisory comprised of Elders from Atira's community and developed the Cultural Outreach Worker Position for Elders to connect with older Indigenous women.
 She also found funding so land-based healers could host medicine workshops and nature walks for women and staff and advocated for funding to create positions for an Indigenous Social Worker, Cultural Activity Worker and Indigenous Outreach Worker.
 Sarah is directly accountable for over 1,000 employees, 30% of whom were once clients and 50% who identify as BIPOC and she actively engages in decolonizing Atira's presence as an employer and community partner.

 This category is sponsored by Dr. Kim van der Woerd & Dr. Ron Roesch